 California Eco-Friendly HotelsGreystone Hotels is an environmentally-friendly hospitality management company.
 Our boutique hotels and inns on the West Coast are dedicated to following eco-friendly business practices.
 The foundation for our “green” approach is a detailed environmental leadership program that has created awareness at the property-level.
 All of our West Coast hotels follow distinct purchasing habits that take into consideration how hospitality affects the environment.
-This commitment to an earth-friendly policy was rewarded in 2009 when 7 of our California properties were certified by the California Green Lodging Association for our sustainability efforts.
+All of our California properties have certified by the California Green Lodging Association for our sustainability efforts, a reflection of our commitment to an earth-friendly policy.

 California Earth-Friendly Hotels Energy-Efficient Products & PoliciesMany Greystone Hotels are serious about using energy-efficient products, everything from energy- efficient copiers, fax machines, and computers to printers, computer monitors and televisions.
 Some even use energy-efficient chillers or energy-efficient packaged terminal air conditioners to cool buildings during summer months.
 Energy-efficient central air, water heaters, pool heating systems, washing machines and dryers, freezers and refrigerators, as well as energy-efficient ovens, microwaves, and dishwashers can also be found in several of our West Coast hotels and inns.